Starting college is the beginning of a new year of school. It’s is also the beginning of a new chapter in your life.

-Starting college is not only the beginning of a new year of school but is also the beginning of a new chapter in our lives.
-Many of us move away from home and from our support systems, we meet new people, make new friends, take up new hobbies, and learn about different perspectives and ways of seeing the world.
+Many of us move away from home to go to college.
+We leave our support systems and we meet new people.
+We make new friends and take up new hobbies.
+We also learn about different perspectives and ways of seeing the world.

-But people with ADHD are also bright, creative, and energetic.
-With the right support, they can thrive at college, just like anybody else.
-The first step to succeeding in college is to know yourself, your limits, and what you need to overcome your struggles, but you also need to know and appreciate your strengths.
 The second important step to succeeding in college is to choose the right college.
-Although all colleges are required by law to be accessible to students with disabilities, not all offer the same level of support.
+Although all colleges are required by law to be accessible to college school students with disabilities, not all offer the same level of support.

 What Makes a Good School if You Have ADHD?

-In theory, all colleges are open to people with ADHD.
-Because of the Americans with Disabilities Act and Section 504 of the Rehabilitation Act, schools must be accessible to everyone, including people with disabilities and people who learn differently.
-That’s why colleges now have Disability Offices that help students throughout college by offering guidance as well as practical help such as various types of accommodations and assistive technologies.
+In theory, all colleges are open to people with Attention Deficit Hyperactivity Disorder.
+Because of the Americans with Disabilities Act and Section 504 of the Rehabilitation Act, schools must be accessible to everyone, even if you’re in high school.
+This includes people with disabilities and people who learn differently.

 Colleges usually offer academic accommodations, such as:

 - Priority registration